nashvillefcc/mentor-night-site/CONTRIBUTING.md

 ## How Can I Test This?
 [Replace with instructions for another developer to quickly test our your new code.
 If they need to copy/paste code from here to get it working, provide the code below in brackets.]
 ```

+Once the pull request is generated and ready for review, please notify the team on Discord.

 ## Code of Conduct